postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 You can sign in to multiple accounts at the same time in Postman.
 Select your user avatar in the top right to toggle between accounts or select __Add a new account__ to sign in with another one.

 <img src="https://assets.postman.com/postman-docs/multiple-accounts.jpg" width="400px" alt="Multiple Accounts"/>

-## Security policies and standards

-Postman uses several technologies to ensure that your data is safe and secure.
-For more details, visit our [security page](https://www.postman.com/security).

-* Communication with Postman servers only happens through HTTPS and Secure WebSockets.
-* Environment and global variables are encrypted so that only you can view them.

 ## Updating your account settings